cdabrt/Review-Extraction/README.md

 See extraction.md to see the results of the data extraction form.
+The data extraction form is structured as follows:

+## Reviewer
+Name and surname of the reviewer filling the form

+## Title

+## Authors

+## Venue

+## Publication Year

+## Publication Type
+Articles/Reports/conference Proceedings…

+## Research Methodology Employed
+Case Study/Experiment/Empirical Study/…

+## Context Of The Study
+Industry/Academia/Project Scale/…

+## Technical Focus
+AI/LLMs used, SA practice being addressed, specific integration type

+## Tools And Frameworks
+Tools or platforms developed or used in the study

+## Outcomes And Findings
+Reported benefits and limitations and any available qualitative/quantitative results